reaktoro/reaktoro-jupyter-book/installation/installation-using-conda.md

 conda install reaktoro
 ~~~

-but you may want to follow the recommendation in the next section to install
+but you may want to follow the recommendation in the next section to install Reaktoro in a new conda environment instead of the default `base` environment.

-Reaktoro in a new conda environment instead of the default `base` environment.
+(installing_reaktoro_new_conda_env)=

-## Install Reaktoro in a new conda environment (optional)
+## Installing Reaktoro in a new conda environment (recommended)

 Now that you have `conda` installed, either via Anaconda or Miniconda, you may
 want to create a *conda environment* in which the Python package `reaktoro` is